shrinerb/shrine/doc/carrierwave.md

 ```

 Also, since CarrierWave stores only the filename, it has to recalculate the
 full location each time it wants to generate the URL.
-That makes it difficult
+That makes it really
-to move files to a new location, because changing how the location is generated
+difficult to move files to a new location, because changing how the location is
-will invalidate all existing files.
-Shrine calculates the location only once
+generated will now cause incorrect URLs to be generated for all existing files.
-and saves it to the column.
+Shrine calculates the whole location only once and saves it to the column.

 ### Multiple uploads